manni8436/Legend-of-the-Greek-Gods/assets/css/README.md

     I couldnt change the colour of my toggler icon in the start but I have managed to find the tag that would allow me to change the colour of my toggler icon

-    my dropdown menu isnt working and wont dropdown at the moment but I have managed to fix it and I had change the whole menu coding to fix this issue
+    my dropdown menu isnt working and wont dropdown at the moment but I have managed to fix it by changing the whole menu coding and now it works perfectly and is responsive

+    I couldnt change the colour of my navbar due to not being able to isolate the correct class selector but I have managed to find what class tag and mananged to change the colour to the one I wanted

+    * while I was making a box to go over my nav menu the text colour of all the text except home dont change to my colour of choice at the moment

-    * I cant change the colour of my nav-items at the moment
+    * I cant change the background colour of my seach input box at the moment

+    * my index.html (home page), the big three, lesser known gods, history and contact us pages have the text and image getting cut off at the bottom and doesnt change even if I change the position

+    * the social media bottom bar in the page of the big three are far to big to the screen when I put into the page content

 (testing)